• Menu

 Day 2: Sahara Desert for Sunset

-Sahara Desert Morocco sunset camels
+Sahara Desert Morocco Sunset Camels

 The way the tours are planned makes it so that you arrive at the Sahara Desert for sunset.
 They do this because it is WAY too hot to go there during the day.
 So we had another extremely long six hours of driving until we finally got there.